YOU ARE NEVER TOO YOUNG OR TOO OLD TO … HAVE CONSTIPATION

 Microlax Microenema is a convenient microenema which works locally in the bowel as a stool softener and provides quick and effective constipation relief within 5 – 15 minutes 9

 To learn more about the benefits of Microlax Microenema and how it works, follow this link for a quick introduction to the product.

 - Contains a small volume of solution (only 5 ml) that is administered rectally for either adults, children or even babies

 - Is fitted with a thin, flexible cannula for minimally invasive administration

-- Works by drawing water into the faecal mass, binding to the surface of the stool in order for the water to penetrate the hard stool and soften it to be passed gently and comfortably.
+- Works by drawing water into the faecal mass, binding to the stool’s surface for the water to penetrate the hard stool and soften it to be passed gently and comfortably.

 - The product is generally very well tolerated.
 9,10

-Microlax can be used by people of all ages, even babies*.
-Its small volume offers a discreet, on-the-go option to be carried with you for whenever and where-ever you need it.
+People of all ages can use Microlax, even babies*.
+Its small volume offers a discreet, on-the-go option to be carried with you for whenever and wherever you need it.